nfmoore/aml-batch-deployment-template/docs/getting_started.md

    7. Select `Run` from the top-right of the protal to execute the pipeline and deploy the platform.

    See [these](https://docs.microsoft.com/en-us/azure/devops/pipelines/create-first-pipeline) instructions for more details about creating a pipeline in Azure DevOps.

-### 5. Trigger batch scoring

-- When you want to trigger batch scoring place your files (all in CSV format) inside the `cardiovascular_disease` directory in the `batch-score-input` container of the Azure Blob Storage account.
-This should trigger the change based schedule in AML.
-To confirm the trigger has executed check your `Pipeline Runs` in the `Pipelines` section of the Azure Machine Learning Workspace.
-The `Status` should be `Running` and the `Description` should be `Change-Based Schedule`.
-The results / predictions will be in a file called `predictions.txt` in a directory called `azureml/<aml-experiment-run-id>/cardiovascular_disease_batch_score` inside the `batch-score-output` container of the Azure Blob Storage account.